MystenLabs/walrus-docs/docs/design/architecture.md

 - **Storage nodes** hold one or many **shards** within a **storage epoch**.

-  Each blob is erasure into encoded in many **slivers**.
+  Each blob is erasure-encoded into many **slivers**.
 Slivers from each stored blob become part of all shards.
 A shard at any storage epoch is associated with a storage node that actually stores all slivers of the shard and is ready to serve them.